 Professor David Todd Lawrence is appointed Interim Director of the program.

 American Cultural Studies Advisory Board is formed with the following faculty members: Kanishka Chowdhury (English), Chris Kachian (Music), David Todd Lawrence (English), Ellen Riordan (Communication Studies), and Buffy Smith (Sociology).

 Alex Pate, University of Minnesota, is invited to speak on “In the Heart of the Beat: The Poetry of Rap”

 The American Cultural Studies program is renamed American Culture and Difference.
 Dr. Kanishka Chowdhury is appointed the new Director of the program.

-During the 2009-2010 academic year the American Culture and Difference program presents UST speaker, Dr. Bernard Armada, on "Memory's Execution: (Dis)placing the Dissident Body" (October 20); holds a pre-registration informational open house (November 11); and continues the Troubling Waters Film Series (November 18).
+During the 2009-2010 academic year the American Culture and Difference program presented UST speaker, Dr. Bernard Armada, on "Memory's Execution: (Dis)placing the Dissident Body" (October 20); held a pre-registration informational open house (November 11); and continued the Troubling Waters Film Series (November 18).
 Spring semester the department co-sponsored Dr. James Loewen, author of Teaching What Really Happened, Sundown Towns, Lies My Teacher Told Me, in a lecture, book signing, faculty workship and student discussion (March 15-16); UST speakers, Dr. Wendy Wyat and Dr. Peter Parilla, on "Media Constructions of Urban Problems: The Wire as Case Study" (April 8); and Elise Marrubio, Augsburg College, Elizabeth Day and Migizi Pensoneau, in "An Evening of Native American Films and Discussion," (April 21).